LORD AND LADY

 Modern Recognition of Lord of the Manor and Land Ownership

 Interestingly, modern legal cases have upheld the title in land disputes between people that currently hold the title of lord or lady, mostly in cases where the descendants of English land-owning families claim they had inherited land before modern government was formed.
+This is why titles like Lord of Kerry or Lord of Roscommon still exist.
 The United Kingdom Identity and Passport Service continue to include largely historic titles of recognition and titles of prestige on Passports as an observation.
 The continual observation of family lineage is often the primary documentary evidence of land ownership for the lord of a specific manor and the owner of designated land by association.

 To buy your own land in ireland and to become a lord click here: Buy Irish Lord